SvenGroot/Ookii.BinarySize/README.md

 Automatic formatting: 2684354560 B
 Shortest formatting: 2.7 GB
 Explicit formatting: 2,684,355k
+And 2500000000 B is equal to (decimal):
+Automatic formatting: 2500 MB
+Shortest formatting: 2.5 GB
+Explicit formatting: 2,500,000k
 ```

-Note that automatic formatting formatted as bytes, since there is no higher decimal prefix that
+Note that using "aB" formatted 2.5 GiB as plain bytes, since there is no higher decimal prefix that
-could be used in this case.
+could be used in that case while keeping a whole number.

 The unit prefixes will always be output as upper case, except for the decimal version of "kilo",
-which is a lower-case "k".
+which is a lower-case "k" to conform to the SI standard.

 See [`BinarySize.ToString()`][] for full documentation on the format string.

 ## Parsing

-Parsing can be done using the [`BinarySize.Parse()`][] and [`BinarySize.TryParse()`][] methods.
-Supported
+To parse a string value into a [`BinarySize`][], use the [`BinarySize.Parse()`][] and
-input is any number, optionally followed by an SI or IEC size prefix, and optionally ending with
+[`BinarySize.TryParse()`][] methods.
+The input can be a number, optionally followed by an SI or IEC
-a 'B' character.
-The case of the unit, and any spacing surrounding it, will be ignored.
+multi-byte unit, and optionally ending with a 'B' character.
+The case of the unit, and any spacing
+surrounding it, will be ignored.

 The following code parses several strings with different styles of unit, and displays their values
 in bytes on the console.